- 1 Top Walking and Trekking Poles Reviewed

 For more challenging terrain, or simply as an aid to walking, a good set of poles is something that you will find instantly helpful, so I’ve had a look at the top models available right now.
 Without further ado, let’s have a look at them, and see which one would best suit your needs.

-Top Walking and Trekking Poles
+Top Walking and Trekking Poles Reviewed

-1: Black Diamond Alpine Carbon and Cork
+1: Black Diamond Alpine Carbon Poles and Cork Handgrips

 First on my list is this set of poles from Black Diamond, a brand with a wide variety of walking and trekking products.
 This is a quality set of poles with carbon shafts that can be quickly and easily adjusted to three different lengths.
 The poles have a premium cork grip for stability and ease of use, with a 360-degree stitched strap attached for grip.
 This package comes complete with a quality cooling towel, so you get added value there, and the weight of the poles is just right for lengthy use.
 Take note that these poles are a professional standard product, so you should expect to pay a premium price.